Vishwadeep-Balakrishnan/Vishwadeep-Balakrishnan/README.md

 > ⚡ **Interest areas** — AI, distributed systems & infra, high-performance computing, data analysis, and frontier tech.

-> 📖 **Otherwise** — I learn fast and go deep.
-I love to read books, Substack, X, LessWrong, and some niche blogs.
-I play a lot of poker and Magic: The Gathering.
-I love working on hard things.
+> 📖 **Otherwise** — I like to read, hike, and build things.
+I play a lot of Poker and Magic: The Gathering.
+I love working on challenging problems.